 - When should I arrive in Wageningen?

-The courses for period 4 start on February 14th.
+The courses of period 4 starts 20 February.
 It is important to arrive on time in Wageningen.
-We advise you to arrive before February 7.
-This give you the opportunity to participate in the winter annual Introduction Days (AID).
-And this will give you time to arrange things such as registering at the Municipality and opening a bank account.
-Students who have to be in quarantine and want to participate in the AID, we advise to arrive 10 days before the start of the AID.
+We advise you to arrive a few days before the start of the Introduction days AID.
+This will give you time to arrange things such as registering at the Municipality and opening a bank account.

 - Where can I find Internet and WiFi on campus?